3 Models of IT Support Services | Managed IT Support | Technowand

 This option necessarily does not mean that it is going to be too expensive, always there is room for negotiation.
 And as we saw in the ad hoc model you can have a lot of other costs when things go wrong.

 Review your current situation and ensure you speak to your current provider about how IT can help move your business forward.

-If you do not have a provider, give us a call and we are always having special offers, (Specially if you are an NFP )
+If you do not have a provider, give us a call we are always having special offers, (Especially if you are an NFP )

-We want to know your pain points and then hit the nail on its head.
+We want to know your pain points and then hit the nail on the head.
 We need to spread smiles and take away the technical burden off your shoulders.

 What is the pain point?
 Slow machines?
 Virus attacks?
 Email issues?
 Wireless issues?
 Whatever the issue we can promise you that it will be fully looked into and a solution will be found.
 We want to get to know your business so that we can offer you solutions that make sense for you.

 What sort of IT Support plan do you have?
 Send us an email at firstname.lastname@example.org

 Eddie looks after marketing campaigns for Ironclad.
 In his pre-tech life, he worked as a journalist on the San Francisco Peninsula.
 Off hours, he dreams of England.